Jean-Marie Guyau: Philosophy

-Guyau also took interest in aesthetic theory, particularly its role in society and social evolution.
+Guyau also took an interest in aesthetics, particularly its role in society and social evolution.
 Primarily, Guyau's theories of aesthetics refute Immanuel Kant's idea that aesthetic judgment is disinterested, and accordingly, partitioned off from the faculties of mind responsible for moral judgement.
 In Les Problèmes de l'esthétique contemporaine, Guyau argues that beauty in fact activates all dimensions of the mind—the sensual, the intellectual, and the moral.
 Aesthetic sensations are fully integrated with life and morality.
 They are also the mark of man's self-actualization.
 Contrary to Herbert Spencer's theory that the development of the arts is an indicator of the decline of society at large, Guyau maintains that as society continues to evolve, life will become increasingly aesthetic.
 In L'Art au point de vue sociologique, Guyau argues the purpose of art is not to merely produce pleasure, but to create sympathy among members of a society.
 By extension, he contends that art has the power to reform societies as well as to form them anew.

 Guyau authored La genèse de l’idée de temps (English translation The Origin of the Idea of Time), a book on the philosophy of time in 1890.
 Guyau argued that time itself does not exist in the universe but is produced by events that occur, thus time to Guyau was a mental construction from events that take place.
 He asserted that time is a product of human imagination, memory and will.